Workshop04 Monitoring

 npm run dev

-Send three turns that should each light up one monitor:
+Send four turns that should each light up one monitor:

-In Langfuse, wait for the evaluator to run (refresh after a few seconds), then sort traces by the evaluator score.
-The out-of-scope and disagreement traces should bubble to the top.
+In Langfuse, wait for the evaluators to run (refresh after a few seconds), then sort traces by the evaluator scores.
+The out-of-scope, disagreement, and all-caps traces should bubble to the top.

 User disagrees Example